iamtheyammer/esp8266-mackit/README.md

 # esp8266-mackit

 New here?
-Just download the zip file and you're good to go.
+Just go to clone and zip, and download that sweet zip file. and you're good to go.

 This is a really simple kit of software that I put together so it's easier to download and flash software onto an ESP8266.
 Instructions are included, so just plug, follow and play.